tomstorms/projects-streamdeck-plugins/README.md

 ## Plugins in this repo...

-- com.elgato.counter.sdPlugin (Cloned from https://github.com/elgatosf/streamdeck-counter)
+- `gmail-notification` - Gmail Notification plugin

-- gmail-notification - Gmail Notification plugin
+Note: `samples/*` - Plugins in this folder are from other developers and are for educational references only.

 ## Plugin Ideas